-At this point, teens are all over it.
-The “it” being motion graphics, of course.
 Working either in groups or individually, teens create an infographic video on any topic of their choosing.
-This project requires skills in not only Photoshop, Illustrator and After Effects (because that would be too easy), but also research.
+This project requires skills in not only After Effects, but also in research.
 As they’re working on infographics, students must make sure all the facts they gather are informative and present the topic accurately.
 The project is especially complex when working in groups as the teens have to create a uniform style that each team member must adhere to.